ab4d/Ab4d.SharpEngine.Samples/README.md

   This sample uses Ab4d.SharpEngine.AvaloniaUI library that provides SharpEngineSceneView control.
   Because Vulkan is not natively supported on macOS and iOS, the MoltenVK library is required to translate the Vulkan calls to Molten API calls.
   See also "Building for macOS and iOS" section for more information on how to compile for isOS.
+  Note that folder and file names in this solution have been shortened to prevent problems with max path size on Windows (260 chars).

 - **Ab4d.SharpEngine.Samples.WinUI**
   This sample uses WinUI 3.0 that provides the latest UI technology to create applications for Windows.